613.542.7337

 What is involved in a dental cleaning procedure?

-What are signs of dental problems in cats?
+What are the signs of dental problems in cats?

 A decrease in appetite, dropping off food, drooling, or vocalizing while eating may all be a sign of oral disease.
 The most commonly noted sign, however, is bad breath.